13 City of Cape Town, South Africa: Aligning Internal Data Capabilities with External Research PartnershipsHugh Cole (City of Cape Town)

 Smith, Grant, and Martine Visser.
 2014.
 “Behavioural Nudges as a Water Savings Strategy: Report to the Water Research Commission.”
 2091/1/13.
 Water Research Commission. http://www.wrc.org.za/wp-content/uploads/mdocs/2091-1-13.pdf.

 The City’s Research Framework outlines a collection of systematic approaches to help the effective and efficient production, flow, and use of information and knowledge in the organization.
 The framework comprises a research vision, research value chain, and enablers (research principles, objectives, and activities), and includes a high-level CCT Research Agenda that outlines the City’s priority research themes.
-The document is not yet publicly available.↩︎
+As of the time of publication, the document is not yet publicly available.↩︎

 For example, Condition 4, section 15 (3) on the further processing of personal information states: “The further processing of personal information is not incompatible with the purpose of collection if— … (e) the information is used for historical, statistical or research purposes and the responsible party ensures that the further processing is carried out solely for such purposes and will not be published in an identifiable form.”↩︎